giocomai/ganttrify/README.md

 And yes, I will enable all the customisations you like, but first I actually need to submit this project.

-### 2020-05 update

-As I’ve seen some people actually started using this package, I have added some functionalities and significantly improved the shiny app.
-If you have used an earlier version, you may need to adapt column names and some parameter names to the new syntax, following the updated examples (it should take just a few seconds).

 ## Features

 Take an adequately formatted spreadsheet and turn it into a Gantt chart